influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/write_protocols/line_protocol_tutorial.md

 weather,location=us-midwest temperature=82
 ```

-Use the HTTP API to specify timestamps with a precision other than nanoseconds,
+Use the InfluxDB API to specify timestamps with a precision other than nanoseconds,
 such as microseconds, milliseconds, or seconds.
 We recommend using the coarsest precision possible as this can result in
 significant improvements in compression.